-Note 26.
+Note 25.
 Events After the Balance Sheet Date

-There have been no events after the balance sheet date that requires adjustment or disclosure within the accounts.
+There have been no events after the balance sheet date that require adjustment or disclosure within the financial statements.

 Glossary of Terms

 Actuary - An independent consultant who advises the Fund and every three years formally reviews the assets and liabilities of the Fund and produces a report on the Fund's financial position, known as the Actuarial Valuation.